-Based on current land use designations in the county, and an average household size of 2.79 persons, the entire county will grow to a total population of nearly 258,200 once all land is fully developed (i.e., at buildout).
-Using the average number of U&Os issued over the last 8 years, it was determined that the County would add approximately 13,700 additional households, or roughly 685 units per year, between 2010 and 2030.
+Based on current land use designations in the county, the entire county will grow to a total population of nearly 258,200 once all land is fully developed (i.e., at buildout).
+Using the average number of U&Os issued over the last 8 years, it was determined that the County would add approximately 14,554 additional households, or roughly 685 units per year, between 2010 and 2030.
 The table below shows the projected population for 2030 and the projected year the county would reach build out under current land use designations.
 At this rate of growth, the county would reach a buildout population of 258,187 around 2060.